tinyml-in-action/tinyml-in-action.github.io/index.md

   </table>
 </p>

-**\[UPDATE\]** We kindly ask you to fill in this [anonymous form](https://docs.google.com/forms/d/e/1FAIpQLSfuq7dJ6yWRrH9HaiWqsnVwQT2zZ_G1mtGSkxErz2kqYdRDqw/viewform?usp=preview) regarding the overall quality of the tutorial.
+**\[UPDATE - 14/02/25\]** We kindly ask you to fill in this [anonymous form](https://docs.google.com/forms/d/e/1FAIpQLSfuq7dJ6yWRrH9HaiWqsnVwQT2zZ_G1mtGSkxErz2kqYdRDqw/viewform?usp=preview) regarding the overall quality of the tutorial.
 As we are planning to present it to other venues, your feedback might be extremely important for us 🙏🙂

 ## Abstract